mtt-lang/mtt-lang/README.md

 This is a *work-in-progress* simple implementation of (a part of) the modal type theory by Davies and Pfenning described in their [A Modal Analysis of Staged Computation(2001)][DP2001] paper.
-For a, perhaps, gentler introduction, see Pfenning's lecture notes accopmanying his and Platzer's [course on modal logic][course].
+For a, perhaps, gentler introduction, see Pfenning's lecture notes accompanying his and Platzer's [course on modal logic][course].

-**Disclaimer 1**: this implementation has not been extensively tested yet, so it might contain critial bugs.
+**Disclaimer 1**: this implementation has not been extensively tested yet, so it might contain critical bugs.

 **Disclaimer 2**: error reporting mechanism does not report locations yet.
 This is easy to add for the parsing phase but requires more work to do e.g. during